surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 - <b>Font:</b> Select the font color for the data retrieved based on condition.

-- <b>Icon:</b> Select a icon for the data retrieved based on condition.
+- <b>Icon:</b> Select  icon for the data retrieved based on condition.

 - <b>Before number:</b> Align the icon before the data value.